Timetables and teaching delivery – 2021/22 academic year

 If your course begins earlier than the formal start of the autumn term on 27 September, you will hear from your school shortly before your course begins.

 In the meantime, we have provided more information about what you can expect in the first semester, this can be found via the My Brighton app.
-Go to My School and click on Autumn teaching plans to find the information for your course, or find your course in our course finder, then go to the content section and read ‘how this course is delivered’.
+Go to My School and click on Autumn teaching plans to find the information for your course, or search for a uni course in our course finder, then go to the content section and read ‘how this course is delivered’.